Continuously publishing Nuget package to MyGet using VSTS

 I use MyGet to publish my package for CI.
 The service is free as long as you don't exceed 500MB and it allows me to not pollute NuGet.org with lots of in-development packages.
 Plus, the 500MB limits is very high and you can configure retention rules to automatically delete old package versions.

 Go to https://www.myget.org to create your first feed.
 Once you complete the steps, you should get this screen:

-The 1 is the url to push packages.
+The 1 is the URL to push packages.
 The 2 is the key to publish packages.
-You'll need these information later to configure the build task.
+You'll need this information later to configure the build task.

 To configure the NuGet Publisher task, you must add the MyGet endpoint.
 Go in the project settings, select "Services", and add a generic service endpoint with the URL of the MyGet feed (number 1 in the previous screenshot).

-- Add NuGet Packager task.
-Select an automatic versionning mode, so every build generate a unique package version.
+Add NuGet Packager task.
+Select an automatic versioning mode, so every build generate a unique package version.

-- Add NuGet Publisher task.
-Select the server endpoing and add the API Key.
+Add NuGet Publisher task.
+Select the server endpoint and add the API Key.

 You can now run a build and see the package on MyGet.